slashdotdash/implementing-cqrs-in-elixir/building-blocks/event-sourced-aggregate-roots.md

 ## Implementing an aggregate root in Elixir

-We can build an Elixir module that implements event-sourcing using the requirements defined above.
+We can build an Elixir module that implements event sourcing using the requirements defined above.

 ```elixir
 defmodule AggregateRoot do